Sephardic Bnei Anusim: Mitochondrial maternal DNA haplogroups

+Alongside these native lineages, West Eurasian mitochondrial haplogroups have been identified, including haplogroup T2e, which has been associated in genetic research with Sephardic Jewish maternal ancestry and has been detected in populations of Iberian descent and their colonial-era descendants in the Americas.

+These maternal haplogroups document a genetic contribution from Iberian and Sephardic-associated lineages within the broader admixed populations of Mexico and Central America, consistent with historical records of converso settlement during the colonial period.

 In some cases, Sephardi-descended Hispanics of the communities of Bnei Anusim have inherited genetic mutations and diseases to Jews or Sephardi Jews in particular, including Jewish-specific mutations of the BRCA1 and BRCA2 genes which increases the risk of breast cancer (found also among Hispanos of the Southwestern United States) and Laron syndrome (found also among Ecuadorians).

 The mutations are found in Ashkenazi Jews of European maternal lineage, who have European mt-DNA that is passed from mother to child, and in Anusim women of Hispanic maternal lineage.
 The Ashkenazi Anusim and Hispanic Anusim are different from the Middle Eastern Sephardi Jews Anusim.
 The ancestors of the Middle Eastern Sephardi Jews Anusim exiled from the Middle East to Spain. "...This is the largest study to date of high-risk Hispanic families in the United States.
 Six recurrent mutations accounted for 47% (16 of 34) of the deleterious mutations in this cohort.
 The BRCA1185delAG mutation was prevalent (3.6%) in this clinic-based cohort of predominantly Mexican descent, and shared the Ashkenazi Jewish founder haplotype.